-Q: The acquirer has received a dispute for Dispute Condition 13.1-Merchandise/Services Not Received and responds with evidence to show the merchant was unable to provide services due to a government prohibition.1 and is able to provide a reasonable alternative consistent with the terms and conditions of purchase between the merchant and cardholder does the issuer have a right to pursue pre-arbitration?
+Q: The acquirer has received a dispute for Dispute Condition 13.1-Merchandise/Services Not Received and responds with evidence to show the merchant was unable to provide services due to a government prohibition1 and is able to provide a reasonable alternative consistent with applicable law and its terms and conditions of purchase between the merchant and cardholder.
+Does the issuer have a right to pursue pre-arbitration?

 No. The issuer does not have a right to pursue pre-arbitration as the acquirer remedied the dispute.
+Note, however, that a chargeback right would exist if applicable law obligates the merchant to provide a refund.